 The very name of the Gaia hypothesis is due to the long-standing tradition of viewing the earth as a living being.
 In Greek mythology, Gaia is the literal personification of the earth, and this continued into the Roman mythological cycle as well.

 It is this mythology which Lovelock drew on with the advice of his friend William Golding.
-The idea of Gaia is a fitting one for the Gaia hypothesis, suggesting that the biosphere is uniquely alive in its own way.
+The idea of Gaia suggests that the biosphere is uniquely alive in its own way.

 The Gaia hypothesis was born out of the centuries-long consolidation of geology into the science that we know it as today.
 James Hutton, from the eighteenth century, was convinced that geology and biology were somehow interlinked.
 His work centred around the idea that everything – from the crust of the earth to the organisms that walked across it – evolved at the same time.

 Vernadsky, a physicist in the early twentieth century, where he studied the chemistry in the earth’s atmosphere.
 His work helped him realize that the oxygen, nitrogen and carbon dioxide which are in the atmosphere occur naturally.
 He then published several works on the process whereby organisms could direct and redirect a biosphere’s natural development.

 Aldo Leopold built on this work through goals of environmental ethics and wilderness conservation.
 He centred his work around homeostasis and the idea that the world is alive as a means to move towards his goal of world preservation.